yehjxraymond/geeksg-blog/content/blog/on-defining-the product.md

 ---
 template: blog-post
-title: On Defining the Product
+title: On Selling the Product
 publishedDate: 2023-02-20T06:50:09.145Z
-description: "A business cannot define the product without first understanding and describing the customer.
-To do so is to have complete disrespect to the very person you are selling to. "
+description: "A business cannot sell the product without first understanding the customer. "
 featured: false
 img: ../../static/images/edisons-electric-pen.jpeg
 imgAlt: What is the product?